 Müller’s work is currently on view in May You Live in Interesting Times, the International Art Exhibition at the 58th Venice Biennale, curated by Ralph Rugoff.
 She has participated in major group exhibitions including 57th Carnegie International at the Carnegie Museum of Art, Pittsburgh, in 2018; the 2017 Whitney Biennial at the Whitney Museum of American Art, New York; Trigger: Gender as a Tool and a Weapon at the New Museum, New York, in 2017; Invisible Adversaries at the Hessel Museum of Art, New York, in 2016; and Painting 2.0 at Museum Brandhorst, Munich (2015), and mumok, Vienna (2016).

-Ulrike Müller studied art at the Academy of Fine Arts Vienna, Austria, and participated in the Whitney Museum Independent Study Program, New York.
-She has been a co-editor of the queer feminist journal LTTR and organized Herstory Inventory.
+In 2010, Müller represented Austria in the Cairo Biennial.
+She was a co-editor of the queer feminist journal, LTTR (2001–06), and organized Herstory Inventory.
 100 Feminist Drawings by 100 Artists, a collaborative project that was exhibited together with objects from the respective collections at the Brooklyn Museum and at the Kunsthaus Bregenz in 2012.
-In 2010, Müller represented Austria in the Cairo Biennial.